aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 </div>

-Run the following command to enable metrics monitoring.
+Run the following command to enable metrics monitoring on the AKS cluster.

 ```bash
 az aks update \